Research Output per year

 Teaching

-I am a Lecturer on the BA in Criminology in the School of Social Sciences, Education and Social Work.
-I convene the second year core module:
+I am a Lecturer in Criminology in the School of Social Sciences, Education and Social Work and teach on the following modules:

 Particulars